Tired Feet From Work? 6 Ways to Relieve Soreness

-If you can, avoid wearing the same pair of shoes to work each day.
+If possible, avoid wearing the same pair of shoes to work each day.
 By alternating footwear every day, you will increase the amount of cushioning recovery in the midsoles of your shoes and lengthen their overall lifespan.

 5. Practice Stretches Throughout The Day

-Simply roll the ball under your feet back and forth along the arches to alleviate tension in the muscles and fascia.
+Simply roll the ball under your feet back and forth along the arches.
+This will help to alleviate tension in the muscles and fascia.
 You can use your coffee breaks and lunch breaks to stretch your feet and calves.

 6. Rest & Recovery Properly

 Coming home from work doesn’t mean the day is over – although that would be nice!

-If you wear orthotics, you’ll be supporting your feet throughout your day, but what about when you get home?
-Get into a routine of wearing supportive home footwear to allow your feet and legs to recover from your workday in a supported position.
-This will help reduce foot pain caused by over-pronated arches.
+If you wear orthotics, they will support your feet throughout your day.
+But what about when you get home?
+Wearing supportive home footwear regularly will allow your feet and legs to recover from a long day of work in a supported position.
+This will help reduce foot pain caused by overpronated arches.

 Talk To A Specialist!

+Remember, sore feet and legs aren’t normal in any situation.
 The longer you suffer from a variety of foot and leg ailments, the more difficult it becomes to fully recover from it.
-Sore feet and legs aren’t normal in any situation.

 Come to Kintec and see one of our Fitting Experts or Certified Pedorthists to learn how you can take better care of your feet.
 You only have two of them, and they need to last a lifetime!

-To learn more about improving foot health at your workplace, visit our Employee Wellness Partnerships page, and contact us to set up a partnership with your company.
+Learn more about improving foot health at your workplace!
+Visit our Employee Wellness Partnerships page to set up a partnership with your company.